Fundamentals of NFTs in art and collectibles

 Impact of NFTs on artists and the market

-The NFTs They have revolutionized the way digital artists monetize their work, offering a direct route to market without intermediaries.
+The NFTs they have revolutionized the way digital artists monetize their work, offering a direct route to market without intermediaries.
 This transformation has facilitated access to global audiences interested in unique digital art.

 Direct monetization for digital creators

-This innovation also facilitates the diversification of income sources and the development of a sustainable career based on digital talent and creativity.
+This innovation also facilitates the diversification of income sources and the development of a sustainable career based on talent and digital creativity.

-Platforms and smart contracts
+Smart platforms and contracts

-Recurring revenue from resales
+Recurring income from resales

-A key advantage of NFTs is that creators can earn recurring revenue every time their work is resold on the secondary market, thanks to rules programmed into smart contracts.
+A key advantage of NFTs is that creators can earn recurring revenue every time their work is resold on the secondary market, thanks to the rules programmed into smart contracts.

 Furthermore, this dynamic encourages continuous production, creating a sustainable ecosystem aligned with the interests of creators and collectors.

-Transformation into exhibition and collection
+Transformation in exhibition and collecting

 NFTs have revolutionized the way digital art is displayed and collected, enabling multiple formats and new experiences for art lovers.